 Vanguard, a low-cost ETF provider has two funds in particular that I like: VTI (Total Stock Market ETF) and VYM (High Dividend Yield ETF).
 This is not to say other ETFs from other providers may not be a good fit for your portfolio, rather, I’ve simply held Vanguard products for some time.

-In the past I’ve also owned a very small portion of VXUS (Total International Stock ETF).
+In the past I’ve also owned a very small portion of VXUS (Total International Stock ETF) but have since sold this fund.
 To be honest, returns since inception for VXUS have not been stellar even though 2017 definitely was.

 Even after selling a few U.S. stocks in recent years, I still own a number of U.S. dividend payers with no intention of selling them: